bmehner/jekyll-now/_posts/2018-02-02-on-my-journey-to-a-paperless-life-part2.md

 ## Duplicity And Strato HiDrive: Building Blocks Of A Solution

-Then I stumbled over Duplicity.
-It promised to backup files and encrypt them on the fly.
+Then I stumbled over [Duplicity](http://duplicity.nongnu.org/).
+It promises to backup files and encrypt them on the fly.
 Also it is based on rsync which is reliable and widely used.
-There are a lot storage providers that support it.
+It supports a ton of different types of storages like ssh/scp, WebDAV, Amazon S3, Google Drive and so on.

+With this you perform a full backup on the first call and an incremantal backup on each following call:

+    duplicity /home/me ssh://uid@other.host/some_dir

+Its supports options for excluding files and other useful stuff.